Nikola Vucevic NBA Preview vs. the Heat

 Heat 2022-23 Defensive Insights

-- Defensively, the Heat gave up 109.8 points per game last season, second in the NBA.
+- On defense the Heat conceded 109.8 points per game last season, second in the NBA.

-- The Heat were the 14th-ranked team in the league in assists allowed per game last year, at 25.6.
+- The Heat allowed 25.6 assists per contest last season (14th in the league).

-- Defensively, the Heat conceded 13.1 made three-pointers per contest last season, 28th in the NBA.
+- Defensively, the Heat gave up 13.1 made three-pointers per game last year, 28th in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!